defi-wonderland/balancer-v1-amm/README.md

   - The weight represents the intended distribution of value between the tokens in the pool
 - Modify the pool's swap fee by calling `IBPool.setSwapFee(fee)`
 - Finalize the pool by calling `IBPool.finalize()`

-This actions allow the Pool to be directly swapped by users.
-In the case of BCoWPool, the pool will need the pool creator to perform another action in order to allow CoW Protocol swaps:
-- Call `IBCoWPool.enableTrading(appData)`
-  - The `appData` is a unique identifier for the swap origin (used to avoid replay attacks)